ars-magna/sdvx-feeder/README.md

 Check back for updates because right now it does nothihng haha lole

+UPDATE:
+While maybe I will finish this when I feel like it (so I probably won't mess with it again idk) SpiceTools has all of this built in so use that instead probably hehe

 To do (In order of priority):

 1. Create integrated vJoy Feeder in C# (Including rewriting original python script in C#)